ganskef/MoCuishle/mocuishle-legacy/README.md

 The test coverage is 28% only after replacing LittleProxy-mitm with OkProxy but I've used it over the last 10 years on a daily base.

-    mvn clean org.jacoco:jacoco-maven-plugin:prepare-agent test
-    mvn org.jacoco:jacoco-maven-plugin:report

 A better unit test coverage is an important goal of new implemented modules.
-Implementing JUnit tests in *Mo Cuishle - Legacy* is an excellent starting point of course.
+Implementing JUnit tests in *Mo Cuishle - Legacy* is an excellent starting point of course. (see: `target/site/jacoco/index.html`)